-5 Helicopter Trends Reshaping the Industry
+5 Helicopter Industry Trends

 In 2020—despite a worldwide pandemic that ground many major industries to a halt—the global helicopter market hit a record-high $50.42 billion.
 Impressive as that is, it’s only expected to keep growing, with a projection to reach a staggering $69.20 billion by 2028!

 While the future sure seems bright, exactly what the helicopter industry will look like five, ten, or even twenty years down the road is anybody’s guess.
-Then again, perhaps the following five trends will be an indicator of some of the many great things to come.
+Then again, perhaps the following five helicopter industry trends will be an indicator of some of the many great things to come.

 1. HELICOPTER MANUFACTURING AND SALES WILL CONTINUE TO FEEL THE LINGERING EFFECTS OF COVID-19